REM Sleep Calculator

 • Alcohol (even 1–2 units within 3h of bed) Strong Evidence

-Suppresses REM in the first half of the night, then causes a REM rebound in the second half — often producing vivid or disturbing dreams.
-The net result is fragmented, lower-quality REM regardless of timing.
+Suppresses REM in the first half of the night by increasing slow-wave sleep, then causes a REM rebound in the second half — producing fragmented, lighter sleep and often vivid or disturbing dreams.
+The net result is structurally disrupted REM regardless of how early drinking stopped.

 • Most SSRIs / SNRIs Strong Evidence

-Antidepressants in these classes significantly suppress REM sleep — a known side effect.
-Never stop medication to improve sleep.
-Discuss REM suppression concerns with your prescribing doctor; alternatives exist in some cases.
+Antidepressants in these classes significantly suppress REM — a documented side effect across the drug class.
+Never stop medication to improve REM.
+If this concerns you, discuss options with your prescribing doctor.
+Some agents have less REM-suppressive profiles than others.

 • Cannabis (THC) Strong Evidence

-THC suppresses REM sleep acutely.
-Regular users often report almost no dreams.
-REM rebound is common and intense when stopping — expect vivid dreams for 2–4 weeks after cessation.
+THC suppresses REM acutely via CB1 receptor activity.
+Regular users often report minimal dreaming.
+REM rebound is common and can be intense on cessation — expect vivid, sometimes disturbing dreams for 2–4 weeks after stopping regular use.

 • Chronic sleep restriction Strong Evidence

-The largest single cause of low REM is simply not sleeping long enough.
-Since REM concentrates in cycles 4 and 5, cutting sleep short disproportionately removes REM relative to total sleep lost.
-Sleeping 6h instead of 7.5h removes ~30% of REM but only ~20% of total sleep time.
+The single largest cause of inadequate REM is simply not sleeping long enough.
+Because REM concentrates in cycles 4 and 5, cutting sleep by 90 minutes removes ~30% of REM while removing only ~17% of total sleep time — a disproportionate loss.
+This is the mechanism behind why 6-hour sleepers can feel cognitively adequate yet test significantly worse on emotional and creative tasks.

 Frequently Asked Questions